melissaEYE/Bagging-Boosting-Random-Forest/README.md

 “Is Bad Buy” was the target binary variable (“0” = not a bad buy, “1” = bad buy).
 The target variable was unevenly proportioned and skewed heavily in favor of not bad purchases (n = 64,007; 87.70%).
 Bad purchases totaled 8,976 of the 72,983 observations (12.30%).
 The imbalance percentage is 75.4%.

+The full report can be found in the file "Assignment2_Hunfalvay.pdf".
+This report shows a complete breakdown of my analysis, including problem identification, motivation, data exploration, data preparation, results, and interpretations.
+Tables and visualizations are also included.